mpv-player/mpv/DOCS/man/en/options.rst

     option.
 Without ``--correct-pts`` the subtitle timing will typically be off by some frames.
 This option does not work correctly with some demuxers and codecs.

---crash-debug
-    DEBUG CODE.
-    Automatically attaches gdb upon crash or **SIGTRAP**.
-Support must be compiled in by configuring with ``--enable-crash-debug``.

 --cursor-autohide-delay=<number>
     Make mouse cursor automatically hide after given number of milliseconds.